 The default MiKTeX install options are generally fine.
 MiKTeX by default installs a minimal LaTeX system where needed resources are downloaded as used.

-By default TeXLive installs all LaTeX packages–5-10 Gbytes work.
-Instead, use the scheme “basic” under “Advanced” install options, which takes about 300 Mbytes.
+By default TeXLive installs all LaTeX packages, which is excessive at 5-10 Gbytes.
+Instead, use the scheme “basic” under “Advanced” install options, which takes about 400 Mbytes.
 You can install other packages later.